Witiko/scm-at-arqmath3/paper/main.md

     information needs of users, we used the normalized discounted cumulative gain prime (NDCG') evaluation measure [@sakai2008information] on the top 1,000 answers retrieved by our system for each topic.
-As our ground truth, we used the relevance judgements provided by the ARQMath organizers.
+As our ground truth, we used the relevance judgements provided by the ARQMath organizers [@zanibbi2020overview; @behrooz2021overview; @behrooz2022overview, Section
+    4.3].

+    To select the optimal values for parameters α, β, and γ,[^optimization] we used the 148 topics from ARQMath-1 and 2, Task 1.
+To estimate the effectiveness of our system, we used the 78 topics from ARQMath-3 Task 1.

 Efficiency